-- 4. Laulima.
-The syllabus, course calendar, homework schedule, grades, etc. are all viewable through Laulima.
-Check Laulima regularly to stay up to date. - 5.
-Calculators.
-Calculator use is not allowed on quizzes, tests and exams. - 6.
-Communication.
+4. Laulima.
+The syllabus, course calendar, grades, etc. are all viewable through Laulima.
+Check Laulima regularly to stay up to date.

+5. Calculators.
+Calculator use is allowed on certain quizzes, tests, and exams.
+Graphing calculators are not allowed.

+6. Communication.
 It is your responsibility to stay in communication with the instructor.
 If you will be unable to make it to class for any reason, please inform your instructor so it may be determined if the absence is excused.
 The instructor may need to contact you throughout the semester and will do so via email.
 It is your responsibility to check your student email on a regular basis.